ITIL 4 Foundation Practice Exam

 Question: 1 / 800

-The sum of functional and emotional interactions with a service
+The set of costs associated with a service

 Get further explanation with Examzify DeepDiveBeta